mehulpachpol/web-scout/README.md

 - schedule recurring tasks (cron/interval, missed-run policies, per-task timezone)
 - ingest documents (PDF/DOCX/HTML/MD/TXT → chunks → embeddings) and answer with citations (PDF page numbers when available)

-The default LLM client in this repo is OpenAI (`OPENAI_API_KEY`) and the tool loop is implemented as a ReAct-style “tool-call → observe → continue” cycle.
+The default LLM client in this repo is OpenAI and the tool loop is implemented as a ReAct-style “tool-call → observe → continue” cycle.

 ---

 ## Key Features

 ### Safety + Permissions (Shield)

 - Blocks unsafe commands and paths by default (`src/security/shield.ts`).
 - If Shield blocks a path/tool, the UI asks you (human-in-the-loop) instead of hard-blocking.
 - Supports persistent rules (“always allow this folder/tool”, “always deny…”) + audit log: